©Dsc01065 With Noise Boost 2

 Polyphonic songs

-Corsican polyphonies are, at root, shepherds’ songs in several voices.
-Indeed, during their stays in the mountains they sang the “Paghjelle”: secular, non-sacred songs that are sung “a capella” and which have been classified as UNESCO intangible heritage since 2009.
+Corsican polyphony was originally sung by shepherds in several voices.
+Indeed, during their stays in the mountains, they used to sing the “Paghjelle”: secular, non-sacred songs sung “a capella”, which have been part of UNESCO’s intangible heritage since 2009.

 Woman Corsica IaWoman Corsica Ia